Khalid of Saudi Arabia: 1975–1980

 In April 1975, King Khalid's first diplomatic coup was the conclusion of a demarcation agreement concerning the Al Buraymi Oasis, where the frontiers of Abu Dhabi, Oman and Saudi Arabia meet.
 Claims and counterclaims over this frontier had exacerbated relations among them for years.
 Therefore, King Khalid aimed at settling this long-standing boundary disputes.
 The conclusion of negotiations under King Khalid added to his stature as a statesman.
+Between 21 and 23 April 1975 a high-level talk was held in Riyadh with the attendance of King Khalid, Egyptian President Anwar Sadat and Syrian President Hafez al-Assad concerning the peace negotiations as a result of the conflict in the Sinai between Egypt and Israel.

 Another significant event was the visit of Shah Mohammad Reza Pahlavi of Iran to Riyadh on 28 April 1975.
 In June 1975, Saudi Arabia appointed an ambassador to the United Arab Emirates, which also assigned an ambassador to Saudi Arabia the same date.

 His first official visit as the King of Saudi Arabia was to Cairo, Egypt in mid-July 1975.
 The visit was an indication of Saudi Arabia's support of the initiatives of Anwar Sadat concerning peace settlement between the Arabs and Israel.
-King Khalid visited Damascus in December 1975 and met with Syrian President Hafez Assad to discuss the ways to support Muslims in Lebanon, where a civil war began in April 1975.
+King Khalid visited Damascus in December 1975 and met with Syrian President Hafez al-Assad to discuss the ways to support Muslims in Lebanon, where a civil war began in April 1975.
 He declared the Saudi Arabia's support to Syria's role in the war.

 Diplomatic relations with the People's Democratic Republic of Yemen were reestablished in March 1976.
 A month later, in April 1976, King Khalid made state visits to all of the Gulf states in the hope of promoting closer relations with his peninsular neighbors.
 On 24 May 1976 King Khalid visited Tehran to meet with Shah Mohammad Reza Pahlavi.
 He also called numerous summits and inaugurated the Gulf Cooperation Council (GCC) in 1981 that is seen an outcome of his early visits.
 Then GCC was established along with Bahrain, Kuwait, Oman, Qatar and the United Arab Emirates.

 One of the significant international moves occurred in the reign of King Khalid was the establishment of the Safari Club, of which the treaty was signed on 1 September 1976.
 It was a secret organization with the participation of Egypt, France, Iran, Morocco and Saudi Arabia to eliminate the potential influence of communism in the region.
 The treaty was signed by Kamal Adham on behalf of Saudi Arabia.
 King Khalid organized a conference in Riyadh in October 1976 to resolve the ongoing Lebanese civil war, and the conference contributed to end the war.
 The same month he also visited Pakistan, and the visit was mostly concerned with Saudi Arabia's financial support for the joint developmental projects in Pakistan.
 In addition, he visited Islamabad, Rawalpindi, Lahore and Karachi, and initiated the construction of King Faisal Mosque in Islamabad.